Biden Names Boston Mayor Walsh to Head Labor Department

 Walsh also would be responsible for coordinating states’ payment of unemployment insurance benefits to millions of workers who remain sidelined during the pandemic.

+The Boston mayor was among a slate of selections announced Thursday evening, including Rhode Island Governor Gina Raimondo as commerce secretary, Isabel Guzman as administrator of the Small Business Administration and Don Graves as deputy secretary of commerce.

+Earlier, Biden announced that he had chosen Merrick Garland as attorney general, Lisa Monaco as deputy attorney general and Vanita Gupta as associate attorney general.

-Walsh is a former head of the Boston Building and Construction Trades Council who enjoys union support and his appointment is a signal that Biden will prioritize a labor agenda.
+Walsh is a former head of the Boston Building and Construction Trades Council who enjoys union support and his appointment is a signal that Biden will make a priority of a labor agenda.

-The heads of the AFL-CIO’s two largest unions — Lee Saunders, president of the American Federation of State, County, and Municipal Employees, and Randi Weingarten, president of the American Federation of Teachers — both endorsed Walsh to head Labor.
+The heads of the AFL-CIO’s two largest unions — Lee Saunders, president of the American Federation of State, County, and Municipal Employees, and Randi Weingarten, president of the American Federation of Teachers — both endorsed Walsh to head the Labor Department.

-Weingarten said Walsh will be a “crucial addition” to the administration who will “hit the ground running as a relentless worker advocate and ally, both inside the administration and in the public sphere.”
+Weingarten said Walsh would be a “crucial addition” to the administration who will “hit the ground running as a relentless worker advocate and ally, both inside the administration and in the public sphere.”

-Republican Representative Virginia Foxx, ranking member of the Committee on Education and Labor said it “raises significant concerns about the federal government’s role in shaping the future of our evolving workforce.”
+Republican Representative Virginia Foxx of North Carolina, ranking member of the Committee on Education and Labor said the Walsh nomination “raises significant concerns about the federal government’s role in shaping the future of our evolving workforce.”

 “I have serious concerns that the Department of Labor under Walsh will crush our economic recovery by strangling business owners with an onslaught of job-killing regulations and vindictive and overzealous oversight.
 America’s workers, families and small businesses deserve better,” she said.

-Walsh and the president-elect have bonded over the past decade, including during Biden’s visits to Boston during his tenure as vice president.
+Walsh and the president-elect have bonded over the past decade, including during Biden’s visits to Boston when he was vice president.
 Both men have embraced their working-class, pro-labor roots in their rise in politics.
-Biden presided over Walsh’s 2018 inauguration for his second term as mayor.
+Biden presided over Walsh’s 2018 inauguration for his second term.

 Walsh previously served as a Massachusetts state representative for 17 years, coinciding with his time as a union official.
 In his legislative role, he was a principal liaison to Massachusetts unions on labor policy issues.